 - Use large boxes to create tunnels between forts.
 Or create a fort out of a giant box, itself!

 - Bring in popcorn and a laptop and watch a movie in a fort.

 This activity can be sttrreeeecccchhhheeeedddd out to last several hours or day.

 - Have the kids color (or draw) their favorite dinosaurs.
 And LOTS of them.

 - Then they need to cut them out.

 - Hide them around the house and yard for a scavenger hunt (maybe include a prize?).
 Chances are, they will want to repeat the activity again.
 Maybe with a different animal or number.

 Here are some dinosaur coloring pages to print and color.

 Do the kids love dinosaurs?
-You can find ideas like a fossil hunt, dinosaur cookies, and dinosaur soap at The Happier Homemaker, Dinosaur Hands from Happy Whimsical Hearts and Origami dinosaurs from Origami Instructions.
+You can find ideas like dinosaur cookies, and dinosaur soap at The Happier Homemaker, Dinosaur Hands from Happy Whimsical Hearts and Origami dinosaurs from Origami Instructions.